yashkundu/rhime/README.md

 ## Microservices overview
+Visit any service to know about the detailed architectural design of that service.
 - [Auth Service]() : *This service handles the authentication for the application by issuing JWT(JSON Web Tokens) and handlers the basic SigIn, SignUp, SignOut functionalities.*
 - [User Service]() : *This service handles information about the user's profile like getting or updating profile info, updating profile image.*
 - [Post Service]() : *This service handles creation and fetching of posts.*